predakanga/smarty/notes.md

 Loading of plugins depends on a Smarty instance (for plugin_dir).
 But if a Plugin is successfully loaded in Smarty-Instance-1 (knowing the plugin_dir) and then used in Smarty-Instance-2 (NOT knowing the plugin_dir) the Plugin is still executed properly.
 I wouldn't call this a bug, but it certainly is odd behaviour.

-## left to do ##

-* what is isEvaluated really doing?
-* Smarty_Resource::$isEvaluated and Smarty_Resource::$usesCompiler are flags that are never changed.
-* replace isEvaluted and usesCompiler by appropriate Interfaces

 ## Clean this up ##